kristian-lange-tw/JATOS_docs_v3/pages/Whats-JATOS.md

 * Manage workers, to e.g. make sure that each participant does your study only once.
 * **Export/Import** studies to facilitate exchange with other researchers.

-You can try out JATOS on our test server: [https://cortex.jatos.org](https://cortex.jatos.org) (log in with _test@jatos.org_ and _abc123_).
+You can try out JATOS on _cortex_, our test server: [https://cortex.jatos.org](https://cortex.jatos.org) (log in with _test@jatos.org_ and _abc123_).
 But keep in mind that this server is for testing only and cannot be used for any real experiments.

 The whole documentation is available as <a target="_blank" class="noCrossRef" href="https://github.com/JATOS/JATOS_docs_v3/raw/gh-pages/pdf/jatos-docs.pdf"><button type="button" class="btn btn-default" aria-label="Left Align"><span class="glyphicon glyphicon-download-alt" aria-hidden="true"></span> PDF Download</button></a>